Olympic champion Yarnold may boycott Sochi world championships

-(The Sports Xchange) - Veteran wide receiver Andre Johnson has informed the Tennessee Titans that he is retiring from the National Football League after 14 seasons.

-LONDON Olympic skeleton champion Lizzy Yarnold says she may boycott next year's world championships in the Russian resort of Sochi because she believes her sport is "not clean".
+LONDON (Reuters) - Olympic skeleton champion Lizzy Yarnold says she may boycott next year's world championships in the Russian resort of Sochi because she believes her sport is "not clean".

 Britain's Yarnold won gold at the Sochi Olympics in 2014 -- a Games that has since been overshadowed by the findings of the McLaren report which outlined state-sponsored Russian doping.